Overview – Waterberg Plateau

 • Great wildlife viewing, including some rare species

-• Several accommodation options in the park
+• Several accommodations in the park

-• Self-drive not allowed
+• Self-drive is not allowed

 Waterberg Plateau Safari Reviews